miltzi/snake-ai/README.md

 ### Notices

-- _**09/10/2015: Even more bug fixes - redownload to get the latest fixes**_
-- _04/10/2015: Bug fixes - If you have already downloaded the Snake Visualiser, please redownload and continue to work with this latest version_
-- In order to submit you must have a Wits Moodle account.
-If you don't have one, email dean.wookey@students.wits.ac.za with your username (student number if student).

 The Snake interactive challenge is an AI programming challenge open to any Wits student or staff member.
 The goal is simple: create a program which controls a snake such that it grows to a length longer than any other snake by eating red apples and trapping opposing players.
 There will be two categories for final judging which are the open category, open to anyone, and a category for the first and second years only.